+- Relationship between International Law and Municipal Law - o Rules of Statutory Interpretation

+Maritime

-Relationship between International Law and Municipal Law Rules of Statutory Interpretation Maritime Types of Maritime Legislation Subject Matter of Maritime Legislation Options for Developing Maritime Legislation The Role of Governments in the Negotiation, Development and Drafting of International Maritime Conventions of Maritime Conventions into Municipal Law Drafting Techniques for the Adequate Implementation of International Maritime Conventions in Municipal Law Maritime Legislation Drafting: Development, Entry into force and Amendment of IMO Conventions Maritime Legislation Drafting: IMO Treaty-making Process Maritime Legislation Drafting: Tacit Amendment Procedure Maritime Legislation Drafting: Implementing IMO Instruments- Turning International Convention into National Law Maritime Legislation Drafting: The Preparation of a Merchant Shipping Act Drafting Exercises Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to: Draft national logiclation which duly incorporates and implemente Draft national legislation which duly incorporates and implements international maritime instruments into domestic legislation.
-Knowledge - at the end of the module the learner will have been exposed to the following: a) The development of international instruments and the methods of their adoption, entry into force, and amendment; b) The anatomy of a national legislation and the drafting process and various forms of legislation, such as primary legislation and subsidiant legislation. and subsidiary legislation; and c) The techniques necessary to ensure the correct implementation of an international instrument into domestic legislation.
-Skills - at the end of the module the learner will have acquired the following skills: Applying knowledge and understanding The learner will be able to: Learning Outcomes a) Apply the knowledge acquired when drafting national policies in the field of maritime law; b) Apply the knowledge acquired when drafting national legislation implementing international instruments; and c) Apply the knowledge acquired when interpreting statutes and enforcing the provisions stipulated therein.
+- Types of Maritime Legislation - Subject Matter of Maritime Legislation - o Options for Developing Maritime Legislation - The Role of Governments in the Negotiation, Development and Drafting of International Maritime Conventions of Maritime Conventions into Municipal Law - Drafting Techniques for the Adequate Implementation of International Maritime Conventions in Municipal Law - Maritime Legislation Drafting: Development, Entry into force and Amendment of IMO Conventions - Maritime Legislation Drafting: IMO Treaty-making Process - Maritime Legislation Drafting: Tacit Amendment Procedure - Maritime Legislation Drafting: Implementing IMO Instruments- Turning International Convention into National Law - Maritime Legislation Drafting: The Preparation of a Merchant Shipping Act - Drafting Exercises

+Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to:

+Draft national legislation which duly incorporates and implements international maritime instruments into domestic legislation.

+Knowledge - at the end of the module the learner will have been exposed to the following:

+- a) The development of international instruments and the methods of their adoption, entry into force, and amendment; - b) The anatomy of a national legislation and the drafting process and various forms of legislation, such as primary legislation and subsidiary legislation; and - c) The techniques necessary to ensure the correct implementation of an international instrument into domestic legislation.

+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Apply the knowledge acquired when drafting national policies in the field of maritime law; - b) Apply the knowledge acquired when drafting national legislation implementing international instruments; and - c) Apply the knowledge acquired when interpreting statutes and enforcing the provisions stipulated therein.

 Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
 Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.
 The learner will be able to: a) Advise on the various international instruments developed by international organizations, such as IMO, ILO, etc; b) Advise on the needs of the country to incorporate such instruments into domestic legislation; c) Advise on the way such national legislation should be drafted; and d) Advise on any amendments to national legislation which are necessary to fully implement and enforce international instruments to which the country is a party.
 Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national policies in the field of international maritime law; b) Draft national legislation implementing international rules and regulations; and c) Represent governments in international and regional fora.
-Total Number of ECTS / ECVET of this 20 ECTS / ECVETs Module The module will be assessed through the preparation of a Assessment of the maritime legislation drafting questionnaire and maritme module legislation drafting project, as well as practical exercises, and tutorials.
+Total Number of ECTS ECVET of this 20 ECTS / ECVETs Module The module will be assessed through the preparation of a maritime legislation drafting questionnaire and Assessment of the legislation drafting project, as well as practical exercises, and module tutorials.